Experts say the best diet is the one you can stick with.

 A look at the science of keto and vegan diets

 In existing mice studies, a keto diet has shown some improvements in weight loss.
 It has also shown promising results in reducing obesity-related conditions like type 2 diabetes.

 A great deal of keto research has been conducted in rats and mice only.
-Human studies are few and far between, but more are being done, thanks in large part to the keto diet’s increasing popularity.

 A reason for this could be that many keto dieters return to their tried-and-true dietary preferences after a period of time, despite initial success.
 That might be because weight loss results have stalled or the strict keto plan was too hard to follow.

 Research also suggests keto dieters lose a greater percentage of lean body mass — the muscles that burn calories and help keep your metabolism running.
 This can affect your weight loss abilities in the future.